kris2475/AI-Informed-Underfloor-Heating-Control-with-ESP32/README.md

 | **T\_Heater** | 0.68% | The current heater temperature reading. |
 | **T\_Heater\_lag\_1min** | 0.60% | Short-term thermal history. |

+### 2.3 Inclusion of Occupancy and Activity

+The feature originally labeled `activity_sim` in the raw data was included in the model as $\mathbf{T_{Target\_Demand}}$, representing the simulated desired setpoint or "demand signal."

+While essential for defining the goal of the control system, this feature **did not contribute significantly** to the final predictive power.
+The model relies almost entirely on the measured thermal dynamics ($\mathbf{PWM}$ history and $\mathbf{T_{Outside}}$) to calculate the required energy input.
+This suggests the physics of the system's thermal response provides a much stronger signal for the necessary control action than the current demand setpoint.

 ---

 ## 3. Data Integrity and Leakage Mitigation